Ushongo

-Ushongo is a Local Government Area in Benue State, Nigeria, with its headquarters in Lessel town.
+Ushongo is a town and Local Government Area in Benue State, Nigeria, with its headquarters in Lessel town.

 It covers an area of 1,228 km² (474 sq mi) and has a population of 188,341 according to the 2006 census.

 The postal code for Ushongo Local Government is 982.

+Climate

+Ushongo experiences a tropical savanna climate with a rainy season lasting from April to October and a dry season from November to March.
+Rainfall ranges from 1,300 mm to 1,800 mm annually, while temperatures typically remain between 21 C and 32 C.